ROTARY INTERNATIONAL AWARDS

 Deadline to report qualifying clubs to RI: 15 August

-Download the 2017-2018 Rotary Citation for Interact Clubs information:
+Visit the Rotary Citation for Rotary Clubs webpage:

 SIGNIFICANT ACHIEVEMENT AWARD